codeigniter4/CodeIgniter4/user_guide_src/source/helpers/form_helper.rst

     :returns:	An HTML form opening tag
     :rtype:	string

-    Creates an opening form tag with a base URL **built from your config preferences**.
+    Creates an opening form tag with a site URL **built from your config preferences**.
     It will optionally let you add form attributes and hidden input fields, and will always add the `accept-charset` attribute based on the charset value in your config file.